Babylon 5: A Call to Arms

-Summary
+Plot

 Five years after the establishment of the Interstellar Alliance, President John Sheridan and Mr. Garibaldi rendezvous in deep space to oversee the completion of IAS Excalibur, and IAS Victory, the first in a series of prototype destroyers using technology reverse engineered from the Vorlon–Minbari technology of the White Stars.
 En route to the firing range, Sheridan is visited in a dream by Galen, who shows him graphic images of Daltron 7, a world destroyed by a massive attack.

 An alien thief named Dureena Nafeel (Carrie Dobro) arrives on Babylon 5 in search of the Thieves Guild, to which she belongs.
 She is captured by their agents, and, upon revealing her credentials, is allowed to ply her trade provided she abide by their rules.
 In her sleep, she is visited by Galen who warns her to choose a target wisely when the time comes.

 On the firing range, construction supervisor Lionel Drake demonstrates the capabilities of Excalibur's Vorlon-influenced enhanced weapons system: the ship channels energy from its entire body to capacitance and channels it in a single burst of very powerful energy; the firing, however, leaves the ship underpowered for a recovery period of one minute.
 During the test, Sheridan is visited by Galen in a waking dream.
 Galen informs him that while the Technomages will remain in hiding for another 20–30 years, they still watch the galaxy, and have learned of an impending attack on Earth by the Drakh: a vicious race formerly allied with the Shadows who seek revenge for the part humans have played in defeating them in the war, destroying their homeworld of Z'ha'dum and forming the Alliance, which thwarts their ambitions.
 Galen provides him with descriptions of three individuals who will meet him at Babylon 5 to assist him, but explicitly warns him never to explain his actions or mission to anyone under any circumstances.